denimandsteel/vdw/events/_posts/2017-05-11-a_magical_place.md

 ---
-dayOfWeek: Tue
+dayOfWeek: Fri
-dayOfMonth: May 08
+dayOfMonth: May 11
 title: "A Magical Place"
 description: "Entering a magical world where technology, nature, and human beings meet.
 Dive into a world of light designed to deliver a message of positive impact and immerse your senses in colourful visuals and relaxing music."
-startTime: 6pm
+startTime: 7-9pm
 endTime:
 type: Design Edition
-address: "#409-321 Railway St, Vancouver V6A1A4, Vancouver, BC, Canada"
+address: "#409-321 Railway St, Vancouver V6A1A4 (4th floor, buzzer0409), Vancouver, BC, Canada"
-addressLabel: "#409-321 Railway St, Vancouver V6A1A4"
+addressLabel: "#409-321 Railway St, Vancouver V6A1A4 (4th floor, buzzer0409)"
 latitude: 49.2846139999999
 longitude: -123.09442
 eventUrl: